Staying active can stave off chronic diseases such as heart disease and high blood pressure. How do we stay motivated to maintain a healthy life?

 You’ll feel more motivated to work out when someone is sharing the gains with you.

-Ask a colleague to brisk walk with you after lunch and exchange the latest office gossip.
+Ask a colleague to brisk walk with you to lunch and exchange the latest office gossip.

-Keep up with 10 minutes of brisk walking every day, and by Friday you’ll reach one-third of the recommended 150 minutes of exercise per week, from this activity alone!
+Keep up with 10 minutes of brisk walking every day, and by Friday you’ll reach one-third of the recommended minimum 150-300 minutes of moderate-intensity aerobic physical activity per week, from this activity alone!
 No sweat.

 Make your weekends with friends sporty too.
 Call up your army